 Most companies start with a product or a service, and then think about an ethos to attach to the company.
 Our company started out with a set of values that we feel the world could use more of, and then figured out a way to engender those values in others.

-In the same way that Elon Musk seduces people into making moral choices about how to power their homes and what type of car to drive, we hope to do the same with beer.
+In the same way that Tesla seduces people into making good moral choices about how to power their homes and what type of car to drive, we hope to do the same with beer.

 As much as we’re selling beer, we’re selling the opportunity to good.
 If you support clean energy, waste neutrality, water efficiency, a company that will open its doors the community, and provide its workers with paid time off, sick days, and an opportunity for employee stock ownership, great, just buy yourself a Suspended brew.
 It’s already built-in.